leggerf/YogaDoc/README.md

 An example [notebook](sparkHDFS_example.ipynb) that shows how to start spark and read/write from HDFS is available.

+### Please note

-**Yoga is not a production cluster.
-As such, it is provided with support on a best effort basis, and may be subject to downtimes on short notice.**
+**Yoga is not a production cluster**.
+As such, it is provided with support on a best effort basis, and may be subject to downtimes on short notice.

 ### Related articles